mpant/pykids/index.rst

-$pykids
+pykids
 ========

-$project is a voluntary effort to bring Python to K-12 kids.
+pykids is a voluntary effort to bring Python to K-12 kids.

 What